CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Data-Driven Framework

 \section{Data-Driven Framework}

 The proposed framework addresses cross-band and multi-directional signal prediction.
 Two scenarios are considered depending on the availability of 3.5\,GHz coverage data.
-In the \textbf{Full CommUNext} scenario, the complete 3.5\,GHz map $\mathbf{S}_c$ is available, providing strong reference information for cross-band learning.
-In the \textbf{Partial CommUNext} scenario, only sampled maps $\widetilde{\mathbf{S}}_c$ are accessible, and an auxiliary reconstruction strategy is introduced to compensate for missing data.
+In the Full CommUNext scenario, the complete 3.5\,GHz map $\mathbf{S}_c$ is available, providing strong reference information for cross-band learning.
+In the Partial CommUNext scenario, only sampled maps $\widetilde{\mathbf{S}}_c$ are accessible, and an auxiliary reconstruction strategy is introduced to compensate for missing data.
 This section first formulates the theoretical principle underlying cross-band and multi-directional prediction, and then presents the two neural architectures designed to approximate the Bayes-optimal solution.
+All notations are summarized in Table~\ref{tab:notation_sec4}.